lake-wg/edhoc/draft-ietf-lake-traces.md

 Since METHOD = 0, Signature_or_MAC_3 is the 'signature' of the COSE_Sign1 object.

-I constructs the message to be signed:
+The Initiator constructs the message to be signed:

     [ "Signature1", << ID_CRED_I >>,
      << TH_3, CRED_I, ?
 EAD_3 >>, MAC_3 ] =